Chemistry Bridge Program

 The OSU Chemistry Bridge Program can accept students from its own admissions files or from the ACS Bridge Portal.
 We encourage students interested in the Bridge Program to apply through the ACS Bridge Portal, but also to send an email the Admissions Coordinator, Nick Rodgers, alerting us to your interest in Ohio State's program.

-Admissions decisions are based on foundational chemistry knowledge (e.g., grades in general, organic and physical chemistry), research skills/aptitude (as evidenced by research experience, research classes, lab coursework, etc.), and evidence of perseverance and independent learning skills.
+Admissions decisions are based on foundational chemistry knowledge (e.g., grades in general, organic and physical chemistry), research skills/aptitude (as evidenced by research experience, research classes, lab coursework, etc.), evidence of perseverance and independent learning skills, and fit with the program.
 Because the program is only one year, this is generally not a good way to change fields; most applicants should be chemistry or biochemistry majors, or minors with significant coursework.
 The program is mostly coursework based, and so it is not ideal for students mostly looking for research experience.
-Such students should consider a Chemistry M.S. program or a post-baccalaureate year of lab research employment instead.
+Such students should consider an M.S. program or a post-baccalaureate year of lab research employment instead.

 It is most helpful for us to see letters of recommendation from all former research advisors and from chemistry or biochemistry professors who are well acquainted with your academic and research ability or potential.
 Letters from other science professors or academic advisors who are well-acquainted with your abilities are also useful.
 Letters from professors in other areas, employers, other lab members, family members, friends or other peers are much less useful.
 If you were employed in a research position, a letter from your supervisor may be useful, but be sure that a chemistry (or at least science) professor also provides at least one letter.